canpolat/talo/README.md

 The screencast below (2m40s) demonstrates a subset of talo's functionality for ADR document type.
 All document types have the same features.
 So, you can perform these operations on any document type.

-If you want to try it yourself, you can use the annotated script at [./docs/demo.md](./docs/demo.md).
+If you want to try it yourself, you can use the annotated script at [docs/demo.md](./docs/demo.md).
+You can also watch the demo as video at [docs/demo/demo.webm](./docs/demo/demo.webm).

 ![Demo](./docs/assets/demo.gif)